 The best approach is to improve immune function in people who have a weakened immune system.
 In people with AIDS, this can be done by using highly active antiviral therapy.
 It can lead to a complete remission of cryptosporidium enteritis.

 In healthy people, the infection will clear up, but it can last up to a month.
 In people with a weakened immune system, long-term diarrhea may cause weight loss and malnutrition.

 - Inflammation of the gallbladder

 - Malabsorption (not enough nutrients being absorbed from the intestinal tract)

 - Loss of body mass that causes extreme thinness and weakness (wasting syndrome)

 When to Contact a Medical Professional

 Contact your health care provider if you develop watery diarrhea that does not go away within a few days, especially if you have a weakened immune system.

 Proper sanitation and hygiene, including handwashing, are important measures for preventing this illness.

-Certain water filters can also reduce risk by filtering out the Cryptosporidium eggs.
+Certain water filters can also reduce risk by filtering out the cryptosporidium eggs.
 However, the pores of the filter must be smaller than 1 micron to be effective.
-If you have a weakened immune system, ask your doctor if you need to boil your water.
+If you have a weakened immune system, ask your provider if you need to boil your water.